ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 both the Evidence and Reference Value then the digests calculated using all shared algorithms must match.

-If the CBOR structure of the digest entry in the Reference Value or the Accepted Claim Set value with the same key is incorrect then the Reference Value does not match.
+If the CBOR encoding of the digest entry in the Reference Value or the Accepted Claim Set value with the same key is incorrect then the Reference Value does not match.